aaugustin/mtefd/multiple-template-engines.rst

 * Any file that isn't a Python module is assumed to be written in the DTL
 * Extraction algorithms are hardcoded in ``django.utils.translation``

-Ideally each template engine should provide a list of template files it can handle and implement a suitable extraction process for translatable strings.
+Ideally each template engine will provide a list of template files it can handle and implement a suitable extraction process for translatable strings.
 However this raises several questions.